 Furthermore, any foreigner having a valid Schengen visa is entitled to enter Lithuania and stay for the period permitted by the visa; however, no longer that three months within a six-month period.

-Non-EU citizens residing in Lithuania for a longer term than 3 months within any 6 month period, depending on the intended length and purpose of stay – shall obtain either national (D) visa that will be valid for no more than 1 year, or temporary residence permit that will be valid for no more than 3 years from the Lithuanian Migration Department.
+Non-EU citizens residing in Lithuania for a longer term than 3 months within any 6 month period, depending on the intended length and purpose of stay – shall obtain either national (D) visa that will be valid for no more than 1 year, or temporary residence permit that will be valid for no more than 2 years.

-The treaties generally follow the OECD model tax treaty.
+The treaties generally follow the Organisation for Economic Co-operation and Development (OECD) model tax treaty.

 There is the potential that a Permanent Establishment (PE) could be created as a result of extended business travel, but this would be dependent on the type of services performed and the level of authority the employee has.
 Respective double tax treaties has to be considered to clarify each situation.